Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ### Minimum Viable Product

 All the User Stories have been assessed against value and complexity on the chart below.
-Due to the relatively short time for the implementation of the website, only the MVPs will be implemented in the first release of the web page.
+Due to the relatively short time for the implementation of the web app, only the MVPs will be implemented in the first release of the web app.

 [User Stories evaluation](documentation/mvp/user_stories.md)

 **Explanation of the chart**

-* The top right area of the chart has been given the higher priority of implementation because it represents the most important features including:
+* The top area of the chart has been given the higher priority of implementation because it represents the most important features including:
-  * Contact & Quote Form
-  * Reviews & Testimonials
-  * Services Available
-  * Gallery of Previous Completed Work
-  * Layout, Branding & Design
+  * Colour scheme and design.
+  * Simple to follow instructions
+  * Intercative and showing real time feedback to the user.
+  * Easy to use audio and timer function controls.
+  * Allowing users to interact with the supplier.
-  * Responsive Website
+  * Responsive Web app.
-* The top left area of the chart represents the features which have a low complexity and a high value.
-These can be addressed in secondary phase as most of them can be easily resolved through creation of a About or Contact Page.
-* The features with low complexity and low value will be addressed lastly as they didn't represent a must have feature for the first release and are very easy to implement.
+* I have addressed all of the high value and high/low complexity in the first release.
-* The features with high complexity and medium value have been postponed for future updates/releases.
+* The features with high complexity and low value have been postponed for future updates/releases.

 ![chart](documentation/mvp/value_chart.jpg)